Influencer Coordination for Agency Social Media Managers

 Use Cases

-- Build influencer briefs informed by the creator's own top-performing content, referencing specific formats and hooks that have driven their highest engagement.
+- Build influencer briefs informed by the creator's own strong content, referencing specific formats and hooks that have beaten their usual baseline.

 - Present clients with data-backed influencer recommendations that include format suggestions, estimated performance benchmarks, and examples of the creator's strongest work.